h-janes/flask-sitemapper/README.md

 The sitemapper must be initialised with the app instance as shown below.

 Flask Sitemapper requires `SERVER_NAME` to be specified in the Flask configuration.

+By default, HTTPS will be used for all URLs in the sitemap.
+To change this, specify `https=False` when initialising the sitemapper.
 ```python
 import flask
 from flask_sitemapper import Sitemapper